serzhshakur/test-automation-training/2-simple-java-project/readme.md

 * `testRuntimeOnly` dependencies which are only required at test runtime, and not at test compile time

 ### Building a project
 Let's now make sure we made all right.
 Run the following command.
-You should see the output like shown below
+You should see the output like shown below (check `build.gradle` file with full config in a project's root)
 ```$xslt
 ./gradlew clean build